 This post was written by Holly Ashby.
-She works for Will Williams Meditation, who provide courses on Vedic Transcendental Meditation in London, Brighton and Geneva.
+She works for Beeja Meditation, who provide courses on Vedic Transcendental Meditation in London, Brighton and Geneva.

 There are some things that people just have to accept when they have children.
 No matter what efforts are undertaken, once these miniature humans are around there are a few things that are inevitable – like a house that’s entirely covered in crumbs and mysterious sticky bits, daily management of controlled chaos and a unprecedented level of noise.
 Lots and lots of noise.
 The idea of introducing tranquility in the form of meditation to children’s lives can seem like an insurmountable task, but with some sensitivity and imagination, meditation for children can be a useful tool.

 No one would expect a child to meditate as an adult does, but there’s lots of reasons why meditation can be good for children.